Monday, August 1, 2011

 1987--DRAGNET--Joe Friday, nephew of the original, and his new partner try to take down a cult.
 This Joe Friday would later be featured in the L.A.
 Dragnet series.

 Spring 1988--MS. TREE # 49 to 50--"Fallen Tree"--Ms. Tree sees the ghost of her father, Sgt.
 Joe Friday.
-Win states in Crossovers that there was a previous storyline that revealed that Ms. Tree's father was a cop named Friday, but this storyline confirms it is actually Dragnet's Joe Friday.
+There was a previous storyline that revealed that Ms. Tree's father was a cop named Friday, but this storyline confirms it is actually Dragnet's Joe Friday.
 This would make Ms. Tree the cousin of the Joe Friday from the movie and later updated television series.
 Dragnet has also crossed with ADAM-12 and EMERGENCY, and EMERGENCY then crossed with SIERRA.

 1989 to 1990--THE NEW DRAGNET/DRAGNET: THE NINETIES--steve-575 says: This new version of the popular 50s and 60s show had absolutely none of the magic of the old series.
 It still had the narration, the investigation, and the mugshots at the end.
 However with little star power, zombie-like acting, lame dialog and cheap production, it didn't exactly remind anyone of the original series.
 The producers tried to keep it serious like the old series but it simply did not work with the two actors.
 They seemed so awkwardly matched and their dialog seemed so forced that it was painful to watch at times.
 Many of the car rides scenes were so solemn that it was almost as if they were returning from a funeral.
 In their interactions with the criminals, they were always using corny lines, some of which were so bad they were unintentionally funny.
 Watching the plot develop was slow and painful and had essentially the same entertainment value as watching paint dry.
 I remember this show airing late at night in syndication which was perfect because I'm sure it helped many insomniacs fall asleep.
 One of the few things in it's favor was that it aired in conjunction with the new version of "Adam-12" which was much worse, making the new version of "Dragnet" look good by comparison.